 - Huskies are able to learn to howl much easier

-Barking is of course extremely common in dogs and it’s good to point out that it’s actually quite rare to come across a breed who pretty much never barks.
+Barking is of course extremely common in dogs and it’s good to point out that it’s actually quite rare to come across a breed that pretty much never barks.
 Well, that’s what you get with the Siberian Husky, but this doesn’t mean they’re quiet… more on that later.

 Dogs can bark for many different reasons, and this vocal behavior is usually territorial, something that Huskies are not!